Ultrasonic/sonic driller/corer: Benefits

-Low Power Usage
+Low power usage

 Overall, the USDC requires little power to operate.
 The USDC requires a very low axial load, or downward force applied, to be able to drill through tough surfaces such as granite, rock, or ice.
 Near zero torque is needed to operate the drill, as it does not bore using a traditional rotary force.
 Comparatively, the USDC uses much less power to operate than other drill boring through hard surfaces.

 Remoteness

 Because of the low-axial load and negligible required torque, it is practical to use an ultrasonic drill for boring purposes where human operation cannot be present.
 The drill is able to properly function at both extremely low and high temperatures.

 Drawbacks

-Slurry Distribution
+Slurry distribution

 Due to the design of most ultrasonic drills, it is difficult to drill much past an inch into very dense material.
 This is because of the lack of slurry, or cutting fluid, to reach the drill bit in order to keep it clean and effective.
 Rotational drills do not experience this phenomenon as much due to the slotted cutting bit, which allows access of cutting fluid to the tip of the bit.
 Ultrasonic drilling provides very little tolerance surrounding the bit, and so no such pathway is created.